 10G.
 Reporting overdrawn accounts

-If a dealer’s trust account is overdrawn the relevant financial institution must, as soon as is practicable, inform the Board in writing of —
+If a dealer’s trust account is overdrawn the relevant financial institution must, as soon as is practicable, inform the Commissioner in writing of —

 (a) the name and number of the trust account; and

 (b) the amount by which the trust account is overdrawn.